Spectrum Orthopaedics Spine Care

 This team includes orthopaedists, osteopaths, spine surgeons, physical therapists, and sports medicine experts.
 Together, we offer you a comprehensive approach to diagnosing and treating spinal disorders and back pain that ensures you get the right care, in the right place, at the right time.

-The spine conditions we see at Spectrum
+The spine conditions we treat at Spectrum

 Our spine specialists see the full range of back and neck problems affecting adults and children, including:

 - Degenerative disc disease